dalong0514/readnotes/20190106计算原文/2019116AutoCAD-Platform-Customization/2019116AutoCAD-Platform-Customization0312.md

 Open the file in Notepad or even an application like Microsoft Excel.
 Figure 35.3 shows the results of opening the furnbom.csv file in Excel.

 Figure 35.3 BOM content in Excel

-Chapter 36

-Handling Errors and Deploying VBA Projects

-What separates a good programmer from a great programmer is often the ability to implement error handling that catches an error and exits the program cleanly, thus avoiding system crashes and unwanted changes to a drawing.

-The ability to predict where something might go wrong in your program can help you locate potential problems—errors or bugs, as programmers commonly refer to them.
-If you hang around any programmers, you might have heard the term debugging; it is the industry-standard term used for the process of locating and resolving problems in a program.
-Conditional statements can be used to identify and work around potential problems by validating values and data types used in a program.

-Once you have tested a program for potential problems and handled the errors generated, you are ready to deploy the program for use.

-Catching and Identifying Errors

-The VBA programming language supports two statements that are designed to assist in handling errors.
-The On Error and Resume statements allow you to execute your code and specify the code statements that should be executed if an error occurs.
-Along with these two statements, the Err object can be used to get information about the error that was generated.
-You can use this information for evaluation and error handling or, when necessary, to pass an error forward from a custom function for the calling program to evaluate and handle.

-For example, you might have a procedure that works with a text file and accepts a string that contains the file it should work with.
-If the procedure is passed a string but it doesn't represent a proper filename, your procedure should handle the error but also raise the error so that the calling procedure can use the error handling of the VBA programming language to continue.

-Recovering and Altering Execution after an Error